Traditions of the Georgia Institute of Technology: Sideways the Dog

 Sideways (March 1, 1945 – August 14, 1947) was a black and white female terrier who was thrown from a car near the Georgia Tech campus.
 Her injuries left the front and rear portions of her body out of alignment with each other and caused her to walk with an off-center gait, leading to her nickname.
 She was a favorite of the students, and often slept in a different dorm room every night, being fed through the generosity of the student body and Brittain Dining Hall.
-She would often wander into classes and sleep during boring lectures.
+She would also accompany students to class and sleep during lectures.

 Sideways died after accidentally ingesting some rat poison in one of the dorm rooms, and is buried on the grounds near the southeast corner of Tech Tower.
 A plaque marks her resting spot and briefly tells her story.
 It reads, "Sideways.
 Ever faithful and true.
 Companion of student body of Ga.
 Tech."

 The headstone was recently rotated 90 degrees clockwise from what is shown in the picture at right so that Sideways may be in death as she was in life.

 Stumpy's bear

 After defeating the California Golden Bears in the 1929 Rose Bowl Game, Tech fullback Jack "Stumpy" Thomason acquired a live bear while in California.
 He brought the bear back to Tech and raised the bear in Atlanta.
 Named Bruin, the bear made a habit of drinking too much beer and rummaging through Midtown Atlanta dumpsters.
-After a lot of Atlantan complaints and two arrests by local police, Stumpy agreed to cage Bruin in Bobby Dodd Stadium.
+After a lot of complaints and two arrests by local police, Stumpy agreed to cage Bruin in Bobby Dodd Stadium.
 Bruin left Tech campus with Stumpy when Stumpy was acquired by the Brooklyn Dodgers in 1930.